Kirkby-in-Ashfield: Regeneration

 Town investment plan 2021-2030 sets out the investment which is needed in Kirkby in Ashfield.
-One such project is the North Kirkby Gateway Project which Aimes to create new homes and commercial units.
+One such project is the North Kirkby Gateway Project which aims to create new homes and commercial units.

 In 2013, plans were introduced to create a new civic square from what was a car park.
 Nearby permanent market stalls were removed in October 2014.

 The town centre underwent further upgrading, starting in late 2014 and 2015 to include the demolition of the old Co-Operative foodstore and county library with surrounding pedestrian plaza, to be rebuilt with a Morrisons store.

 A new indoor market – named Moor Market – was created in 2021 by internally joining adjacent small retail shops into a larger space.

 In 2021, a new leisure centre was developed including a swimming pool for the first time in Kirkby, partially on land originally purchased in 1935 by Kirkby Urban District Council, to replace the old Festival Hall.